Servant of the People (2015 TV series): Release

 Servant of the People originally aired on the 1+1 channel in Ukraine. with all episodes being posted for free on YouTube.
-Select countries would later received the first season on Netflix in 2017.
+Select countries would later receive the first season on Netflix in 2017.
 However, in 2021, Netflix lost licensing rights.
 In March 2022, following the Russian invasion of Ukraine, Netflix re-licensed the first season, and in May 2022, added the second and third seasons for over 33 countries.
 The Netflix release combines the first two episodes into one in both seasons one and two, resulting in 23 episodes instead of 24 for both seasons.

 Belarusian TV channel Belarus-1 began broadcasting the show in evening prime time on November 11, 2019.
 The Russian channel TNT aired the pilot episode of the show's first series on December 11, 2019, claiming it did so as "a marketing move to raise awareness of the platform".
 TNT cut a scene from the episode in which president-elect Holoborod'ko asked if Russian President Vladimir Putin wore a Hublot watch, a joke referring to a well-known anti-Putin chant in Ukraine.

 In the United States, HITN presents the series in a Spanish-language version.
 Jewish Life Television carries the series in its original Russian and Ukrainian languages, with English subtitles.